 (III) The twelfth Meeting of the tenth session of the Board of Directors of the Company considered and passed the Proposal on the Granting of Related Party Transaction Quota to Zhejiang Energy Group Co., Ltd. and its affiliated companies, and agreed to grant a quota of series of related party transactions of RMB10.6 billion to Zhejiang Energy Group, including: credit-type related party transaction quota of RMB8.5 billion and non-credit type related party transaction quota of RMB2.1 billion, with the term of validity of two years.
 The above-mentioned related party transactions were generated from the needs of normal business activities and conducted on terms no better than those for similar transactions with non-related parties, with fair pricing and in compliance with relevant laws, rules, regulations and relevant provisions of the regulatory system, and the payment methods and timing of the transactions were determined with reference to commercial practices.
 For details, please refer to the Company's announcement dated December 17, 2022.
-As at the end of the reporting period, the credit balance of Zhejiang Energy Group Co., Ltd. and its affiliated companies in the Company of Zhejiang Provincial Energy Group Finance Co., Ltd., an affiliated company of Zhejiang Energy Group Co., Ltd., were RMB0 and RMB417.2 thousand respectively.
+As at the end of the reporting period, the credit balance of Zhejiang Energy Group Co., Ltd. and its affiliated companies in the Company was RMB957.7299 million (under the rules issued by the CBIRC).
+The loan balance and deposit balance in the Company of Zhejiang Provincial Energy Group Finance Co., Ltd., an affiliated company of Zhejiang Energy Group Co., Ltd., were RMB0 and RMB417.2 thousand respectively.
 For more information, please refer to the "Specification for Summary of Financial Business Involving Deposits and Loans of Related Party Transactions of financial companies of Industrial Bank Co., Ltd. in 2022" issued by KPMG Huazhen.